padrinobook/padrinobook/01-introduction.md

     Segmentation fault

-you hardly know whats going on.
-So my pragmatic advice is, use the first method.

-If you get this working, you are a "real" **Ruby Rouge**
+If you want to be on the safe side, then use Ruby build.

 ## Hello world

-The basic layout of our application is displayed On the following image application:
+The basic layout of our application is displayed on the following image application:

 ![Figure 1-1.
 Start page of the app](images/01/application_overview.jpg)

-You know this section from several tutorials, which makes you comfortable with your first program in a new programming language.
-Get your hands dirty and start coding.
+It is possible that You know this section from several tutorials, which makes you even mor comfortable with your first program.

+Now, get your hands dirty and start coding.

 First of all we need to install the padrino gem with:

 {: lang="bash" }